Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 ***

-[^1]: Most, if not all, relevant Vapoursynth scripts/plug-ins and their functions can be found in the [VapourSynth Database][vsdb].
+[^1]: Most, if not all, relevant VapourSynth scripts/plug-ins and their functions can be found in the [VapourSynth Database][vsdb].

 [vsdb]: http://vsdb.top/